ktangade/hellomicrovers/README.md

-//This is the replica of main branch.
+This is the replica of main branch.